ausievich/pw-automation-example/README.md

 ```

 ## Notes
+- **Screenshot testing, Docker setup, and CI integration** were not considered within the scope of this task.
 - **Header and Footer** testing is not covered in this project and may be implemented separately if needed.